Surnoli

 Surnoli is a sweet Indian pancake popular among the Konkani community.
 This is known to be a Saraswat Brahmin dish.
 Surnolis have a puffy texture with holes, with a yellow color and are usually made about 10 inches in diameter.
 Surnolis are traditionally eaten for breakfast or afternoon tea, served with homemade butter.

 Preparation

-Surnoli batter is made by grinding together soaked rice mixed with poha, coconut, buttermilk, jaggery and turmeric into a smooth paste.
+Surnoli batter is made by grinding together soaked rice mixed with flattened rice, coconut, buttermilk, jaggery and turmeric into a smooth paste.
 The batter is fermented overnight and cooked covered on a griddle on one side.